43x2/saberGC/README.md

 **saberGC** is a prototype of garbage collection system in C++.

 ## Features
-- Naïve mark-and-sweep garbage collection.
+- Naïve mark-and-sweep and *exact* garbage collection.
-- Custom allocator/deallocator with alignment support.
+- Custom allocator/deallocator support.
 - `shared_ptr`/`unique_ptr`-like interface.
+- Not a singleton.
+  - You can use multiple systems if necessary.

 ## Requirements
 - C++14 (MSVC, clang, gcc, etc.)